adrianharabula/condr-devbook/all.md

 ---
 > from: [**adrianharabula**](https://github.com/adrianharabula/condr/issues/49#issuecomment-298851557) on: **5/3/2017**

-we don&#x27;t have timestamp columns yet, they must be deactivated
+we don't have timestamp columns yet, they must be deactivated
 ---
 > from: [**adrianharabula**](https://github.com/adrianharabula/condr/issues/49#issuecomment-299662473) on: **5/6/2017**